Slow as Molasses

 Fast forward again to 2025 and my first visit to Charleston, SC.
 While there, a friend and I visited an old plantation to specifically see the slave quarters, as we both thought that highlighting the Black experience was a positive shift in the zeitgeist.
 However, when we toured the site, we learned that the plantation was not a museum owned by the city.
 It was, in fact, still owned by a wealthy white family.

 Nothing, in essence, had changed.
-The plantation worked in much the same way it had in the past—a wealthy white family was profiting off of Black folks by making the estate a museum and using it as a wedding venue.
+The plantation worked in much the same way it had in the past—a wealthy white family was profiting off of Black folks by making the estate a tourist attraction and using it as a wedding venue.
 The idea of getting married there was abhorrent to me; it would be like getting married at a concentration camp.

 Rather than highlight the atrocities of the past, the plantation supported the Lost Cause myth that emerged after the Civil War, reframing the Confederate States of America's defeat.
-The myth suggests that it was not a loss over slavery, but instead a noble, heroic struggle against the overwhelming industrial might of the North— a "lost" but morally justified cause.
+The myth suggests that it was not a loss over slavery, but instead a noble, heroic struggle against the overwhelming industrial might of the North—a "lost" but morally justified cause.

 Complete and utter bullshit.

 This past week, I had to rent a storage unit in Oxford, MS since I’m about to move from a house to an apartment across the country.
 When I got to the warehouse to unload my things, I found that the garage-style door was not working properly.
 I texted the manager and said: “Hi there, can you please get the garage door fixed?
-It’s hard to get open without pulling on it.
+It’s hard to open without pulling on it.
 It should just open by pushing the button.”
 And in response, she said: “It’s been like that for years with no complaints.”